vincentmcleese/foodapp/masterdoc.md

   - Improved UI components to better align with design system guidelines
   - Added unit tests for delete functionality and date handling

+- **Sprint 5** (2024-06-30):
+  - Implemented health principles management with full CRUD operations
+  - Created API routes for health principles
+  - Built UI components for displaying and toggling health principles
+  - Implemented form for adding new health principles
+  - Added client-side state management for immediate UI updates
+  - Ensured proper error handling and user feedback with toast notifications
+  - Implemented unit tests for components and API endpoints
+  - Added a dedicated route for creating new principles

 ---

 ## 8. Decision Log